 3 – Presentation Skills

-The approach and litigation skills of the attorneys for each party can also play a role liability for auto accidents.
+The approach and litigation skills of the attorneys for each party can also play a role in liability for auto accidents.
 How information is presented and supported is just as important as the facts themselves.
 Having good facts does little good if a jury can’t clearly see how they come together to support your case.
 This is particularly true of complex evidence by expert witnesses.

 More on Why Liability for Auto Accidents Isn’t Always Clear